 Instructions

-• In a large skillet, heat the olive and butter over medium-high heat, add the shallots and garlic and cook, tossing regularly for 2 to 3 minutes (manage the heat so that the garlic does not burn).
+• Meanwhile, soften the aromatics.
+In a large skillet, heat the olive oil and butter over medium-high heat.
+Add the shallots and garlic and cook, tossing regularly for 2 to 3 minutes (manage the heat so that the garlic does not burn).

-• Add all the mushrooms and toss them around in the pan for a couple of minutes, adding another drizzle of extra virgin olive oil.
-Season with a good pinch of kosher salt, black pepper and the rosemary.
-Cook the mushrooms for about 7 to 10 minutes, tossing occasionally, until they turn color and release their juices.
+• Saute the mushrooms.
+Add the mushrooms and toss for a couple of minutes, adding another drizzle of extra virgin olive oil.
+Season with the rosemary and a good pinch of salt and pepper.
+Toss occasionally for about 7 to 10 minutes, until the mushrooms turn golden and release their juices.

-• Add the tomato paste, wine and about ½ to 3/4 cup of the pasta cooking water.
-Cook over medium heat for about 4 to 5 minutes (this becomes your mushroom pasta sauce).
+• Make the sauce.
+Add the tomato paste, wine, and about 1/2 to 3/4 cup of the pasta cooking water.
+Cook over medium heat for about 4 to 5 minutes to reduce.

-• Add the cooked pasta to the mushroom sauce.
-Toss to combine.
-If needed add a little bit more of the pasta cooking water.
+• Combine.
+Add the cooked pasta to the mushroom sauce and toss to combine.
+If the pasta looks dry, add a splash more of the pasta cooking water.

-• Stir in Parmesan cheese and finish with a sprinkle of parsley, walnuts and red pepper flakes.
-Serve immediately!
+• Finish and serve.
+Stir in the parmesan and finish with the parsley, walnuts and red pepper flakes.
+Enjoy!

 Video